Boarders/slick-blog/site/posts/halting2.md

   ∀ {Γ ty} {e1 e2 : Expr Γ ty}
   → e1 ⇓ e2 → ¬ (Halt e2) → ¬ (Halt e1)
 ```
-In order to prove this would we like to use that if `e1` steps to a value
+In order to prove this, we would like to use the following: if `e1` steps to a value
 then there exists some reduction sequence where `e2` also steps to that same value.
 This follows from the more general property of confluence: